microsoft/PowerApps-TestEngine/docs/modules.md

 Once you have explored Power Fx and Test Settings the following additional areas can be explored:

-- Leveraging modules extension to configure the BrowserSettings
+- Leveraging modules extension to configure the [BrowserNewContextOptions](https://playwright.dev/dotnet/docs/api/class-browser#browser-new-context)
-- Extending the Network Mocking with a module
+- Extending the Network Mocking with a module using [RouteAsync](https://playwright.dev/dotnet/docs/api/class-browsercontext#browser-context-route) to Abort, Fulfill from a local file or Continue